DNA evidence in the O. J. Simpson murder trial: Acquittal and aftermath

 All of the jurors were initially confident in their reasonable doubt about the DNA evidence.
 All maintain they understood the DNA evidence presented at trial and defended their decision in books and interviews.
 However, their confidence began eroding following events subsequent to the trial and acquittal of O. J. Simpson.

 Civil trial

 A separate jury found Simpson to be liable for the murders in a civil trial one year after being acquitted in the criminal trial.
-Though civil liability has a lower burden of proof than guilty beyond a reasonable doubt, it is very rare for someone to be found liable for a crime after being acquitted for committing the crime.
+Civil liability has a lower burden of proof than guilty beyond a reasonable doubt.

 At the civil trial, Dr. Cotton showed that the DNA in Nicole Brown's reference vial was more degraded than her DNA on the sock from Simpson's bedroom, thus proving it could not have come from that vial, as the defense alleged.
 Also at this trial, John Gerdes admitted Simpson's blood was at the crime scene and the blood of both Brown and Ron Goldman was in the Bronco, neither of which could be explained by cross-contamination.